collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 For the sake of keeping things simple, in this tutorial, we will consider the ideal case where 1. the respective speed of the clocks is exactly the same, i.e. `a = 1` and 2. the time of the propagation of a message on the network is constant (disclaimer, none of these assumptions are true in real life...).
 Hence, the goal will be to estimate _b_ so that we can calculate _T<sub>clock1</sub>_ from _T<sub>clock2</sub>_ and inversely.

-To achieve that, we need a clock that we consider as a reference, in our case the more simple is to use a clock provided by the server as all clients are connected to it.
-Then, as shown in the figure below, the clients will periodically asks the server for its current time, to calculate the offset of their respective clocks:
+To achieve that, we need a clock that we consider as a reference, in our case the most simple is to use a clock provided by the server as all clients are connected to it.
+Then, as shown in the figure below, the clients will periodically ask the server for its current time, to calculate the offset of their respective clocks:

 ![sync-process](../assets/tutorials/plugin-sync/sync-process.png)

 More precisely at each iteration:
-1. The client takes it current time (_t<sub>ping</sub>_),
+1. The client takes its current time (_t<sub>ping</sub>_),
-2. The client sends a message to server which takes its time tag at message reception (_T<sub>ping</sub>_)
+2. The client sends a message to the server which takes its time tag at message reception (_T<sub>ping</sub>_)
 3. Then, the server sends back a time tagged message to the client (_T<sub>pong</sub>_)
 4. The client takes its local time (_t<sub>pong</sub>_) at reception of the message from the server.